-Our US operations function as a non-admitted surplus line insurer in all states, participating as a hybrid fronting carrier with a fee-based business model.
-We are actively expanding our admitted licenses, with licenses in 48 states and the intention of gaining admitted licenses across all 50 states over time.
-In the fourth quarter of 2021 we launched Bricktown Specialty Insurance Company, a companion Excess and Surplus balance sheet to support growth of our hybrid fronting platform.
-Trisura US accounted for approximately 63.9% of our total gross premiums written and 21.9% of net premium written for the year ended December 31, 2021.
+Our US platform functions as a non-admitted surplus line insurer in all states, participating as a hybrid fronting carrier with a fee-based business model.
+We are actively expanding our admitted licenses, with licenses in 49 states and the intention of gaining admitted licenses across all 50 states over time.
+Trisura US accounted for approximately 70.0% of our total gross premiums written and 26.5% of net premium written for the year ended December 31, 2022.